Shahid-Sheimi/access_api_key_generation/README.md

 # Access API Key Generation

-This project provides functionality to generate and manage API keys using Django.
+This project provides functionality to generate and manage Access API keys using Django and fernet.

 ## Installation